Mintbase/Grants-Program/applications/AlgoCash.md

 Algo Cash is implemented as a smart contract which can be deployed into ink! pallet of a parachain.

-For trading and liquidity purpose, Algo Cash could be integrated with such protocols in Polkadot as Konomi and Zenlink.
+For trading and liquidity purpose, Algo Cash could be integrated with such protocols in Mintbase as Konomi and Zenlink.

 ## Project Details